igpraise/cignatius-_Bugreport/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 Software
- Operating System: Windows 11
+ Operating System: macOS Big Sur
- Browser: Mozilla Firefox Version 97.0.1
+ Browser: Safari Version 15.2.1
- Application Version: 2.5.0
+ Application Version: 3.1.0

 Bug Description
-When attempting to upload a profile picture in the user settings, the image file is not recognized, and users are unable to set their profile picture successfully.
+When clicking on the "Add to Cart" button on the product page, the item is not added to the cart, and users are redirected to the homepage instead of the cart page.

 Steps to Reproduce
-Log in to the application and navigate to the user settings page.
+Open the website and navigate to any product page.
-Click on the "Upload Profile Picture" button.
+Click on the "Add to Cart" button.
-Select an image file from the computer.
-Observe that the selected image file is not recognized, and users are unable to set their profile picture.
+Observe that the item is not added to the cart, and the homepage is loaded instead.

 Additional Information
- Error Messages: "Unsupported file format.
-Please select a valid image file (e.g., JPG, PNG)."
- Expected Behavior: Users should be able to upload an image file and set it as their profile picture.
+ Expected Behavior: Clicking "Add to Cart" should add the item to the cart and redirect users to the cart page.
- Actual Behavior: The selected image file is not recognized, and users are unable to set their profile picture.
+ Actual Behavior: Clicking "Add to Cart" does not add the item to the cart and redirects users to the homepage.
- Environment Details: Using Mozilla Firefox browser on Windows 11.
+ Environment Details: Using Safari browser on macOS Big Sur.

 Severity
-Label: Medium
+Label: High
-Justification: While this bug affects user experience by preventing them from setting their profile picture, it does not hinder core functionality or prevent users from using other features of the application.
-Thus, it is labeled as "Medium" severity.
+Justification: This bug prevents users from adding items to the cart, impacting their ability to make purchases and potentially leading to loss of sales.
+It is crucial to address this issue promptly to restore full functionality to the website's e-commerce feature.